Africadalli Sheela

-The film featured Charan Raj and Sahila in the lead roles, along with Dwarakish, Srinivasa Murthy and Kalyan Kumar in supporting roles.
-The music was composed by Bappi Lahiri, with lyrics by Chi.
-Udaya Shankar and R. N. Jayagopal.
-Dwarakish remade the film in Tamil as Kizhakku Africavil Sheela, which starred Suresh, Nizhalgal Ravi and Sahila reprising her character, while she went on to reprise her character in its Hindi remake, titled Sheela, starring Nana Patekar.
+The film was made on a large scale and was a box office failure.
+Despite this, Dwarakish remade the film in Tamil as Kizhakku Africavil Sheela and in Hindi as Sheela with Sahila reprising her role in both versions.

+Production

+Dwarakish made this film when he was not doing well financially with a bank lending him money overnight.

 Soundtrack

 All the songs are composed and scored by Bappi Lahiri.
 This film marked the entry of singer K. S. Chithra to the Kannada cinema.
 Writing for Deccan Herald in a 2001 article, a reviewer noted that Lahiri's rendition of "Sheela Sheela" was "easily one of his best efforts in Kannada for its sheer slow pace and noiselessnes".